 - It is essential for nerve health.
 The brain cannot function properly without it.
 Depression, memory fatigue, confusion are some of the immediate effects.
 If still left untreated, it can turn into psychosis and dementia.
 People also experience nerve tingling and muscular weakness.
 Many people develop sensations of ‘pins and needles’ due to nerve damage.

-- It is needed to make red blood cells.
+- It is needed to make the red blood cells.
 These cells are responsible for carrying oxygen to the tissues.
 Insufficient quantities of Vitamin B12 can lead to anaemia.
-Menstrual problems, irregular heartbeats, intense fatigue, and breathlessness are just some effects of vitamin induced anaemia.
+Menstrual problems, irregular heartbeats, intense fatigue and breathlessness are just some effects of vitamin induced anaemia.
 Know more about 9 anaemia symptoms.

 - It is required for an efficient immune system.
 The deficiency of this vitamin could lead to distressing susceptibility towards diseases and infections.

 - Low levels of Vitamin B12 can also lead to vision loss and skin problems like acne.

 - Many people also begin to suffer from constipation, diarrhoea, appetite loss, bloating and flatulence.

 - People who have a deficiency of vitamin B12 develop pallor.
 The skin looks very pale and may even develop a yellow undertone appearing to be jaundiced.